How to Cut a Groove or Channel on Wood Without a Router

 How to Cut a Slot in Wood

 Another task that is often done with a router is cutting slots.
-This differs from cutting a groove in that the slot does not go the full width of the board.
-Different types of slots are cut for different purposes.
+This differs from cutting a groove in that the slot does not go the entire width of the board.
+Different types of slots are cut for other purposes.
 There are a few ways to cut a slot in wood without a router.
 The method you choose depends on the type of slot you’d like to make, as well as on the tools you happen to have on hand.

 Keyhole Slot